pdidev/pdi/pdi/docs/Installation.md

 Dependencies of **%PDI**:

+* a POSIX compatible OS such as GNU/linux,
 * **[cmake](https://cmake.org/) version 3.5 or above (not provided)**,
 * **a C 99 and C++ 14 compiler such as [gcc](https://gcc.gnu.org/) 5.4 or above (not provided)**,
 * the [paraconf](https://github.com/pdidev/paraconf) library version 0.4 or above,